-Maryland Rule 18-102.11(a)(1) provides that a judge "shall disqualify himself or herself in any proceeding in which the judge's impartiality might reasonably be questioned," including where the judge "has a personal bias or prejudice concerning a party[.]"
 "Generally speaking, a judge is required to recuse himself or herself from a proceeding when a reasonable person with knowledge and understanding of all the relevant facts would question the judge's impartiality."
 Matter of Russell, 464 Md.
 390, 402-03 (2019).
+Maryland Rule 18-102.11(a)(1) enumerates instances where a judge's impartiality might reasonably be questioned, including where the judge "has a personal bias or prejudice concerning a party[.]"
 "The party requesting recusal has a heavy burden to overcome the presumption of impartiality[.]"
 Shaw, 363 Md. at 11.
 As Jefferson-El makes clear: